 McDonald Lake sockeye salmon was designated a stock of management concern by the BOF in February 2009, due to a long-term decline in escapements.
 In February 2012, this stock of concern status was removed due to improved adult escapements and rearing fall fry estimates.
 The stock was again designated as a stock of concern by the BOF in January of 2018.
-From 2013 to 2017, escapements were below the sustainable escapement goal (SEG) of 55,000-120,000 fish in 4 of the 5 years and included the lowest escapements ever recorded at McDonald Lake in 2013 (15,400) and 2016 (15,600).
+From 2013 to 2020, escapements were below the sustainable escapement goal (SEG) of 55,000-120,000 fish in seven of the eight years and included the lowest escapements ever recorded at McDonald Lake in 2020 (8,200) and 2018 (11,000).
 A draft action plan with several management options each for commercial, sport, and personal use fisheries was presented to the board in January of 2018.
 The board considered the various options and adopted the management actions that were outlined in the 2009 action plan.
 The department will implement the board recommended actions to the Southern Southeast Alaska purse seine and gillnet fisheries in an effort to meet the McDonald Lake sockeye salmon escapement goal.
+In October of 2020, the department recommended the McDonald Lake stock of sockeye salmon continue as a stock of concern.

-Management actions that will be instituted in the commercial fisheries consist of the following:
+Management actions that will be instituted in commercial net fisheries consist of the following:

-- District 1 purse seine-from statistical weeks (SWs) 29 through 31, the purse seine fishery on the western shore of Gravina Island will be closed north of the latitude of Cone Point. - District 2 purse seine-from SWs 29 through 32, the purse seine fishery on the western shore of the Cleveland Peninsula (within 3.0 nmi of the shoreline) will be closed. - District 5 purse seine-from SWs 29 through 31, the District 5 purse seine fishery along the northwest corner of Prince of Wales Island between Point Baker and the Barrier Islands will remain closed. - District 6 purse seine-from SWs 29 through 31, the District 6 purse seine fishery along the west side of Etolin Island between Point Stanhope and the latitude of Round Point will remain closed.
+- District 1 purse seine-from statistical weeks (SWs) 29 through 31, the purse seine fishery on the western shore of Gravina Island will be closed north of the latitude of Cone Point. - District 2 purse seine-from SWs 29 through 32, the purse seine fishery on the western shore of the Cleveland Peninsula (within 3.0 nautical miles [nmi] of the shoreline) will be closed. - District 5 purse seine-from SWs 29 through 31, the District 5 purse seine fishery along the northwest corner of Prince of Wales Island between Point Baker and the Barrier Islands will remain closed. - District 6 purse seine-from SWs 29 through 31, the District 6 purse seine fishery along the west side of Etolin Island between Point Stanhope and the latitude of Round Point will

+- remain closed.
 From SWs 29-31, the District 6 purse seine fishery along the east side of Prince of Wales Island between Luck Point and Narrow Point will remain closed. - District 6 drift gillnet-from SWs 29 through 31, the District 6 drift gillnet fishery will open for a maximum of two days. - District 7 purse seine-from SWs 29 through 31, the District 7 purse seine fishery in Section 7-B will remain closed.
 If pink salmon runs are extremely strong, the northern portion of section 7-B, north of Union Point may be open during SW 31.
 If this occurs, restrictions may occur in that area south of Union Point into SW 32 to reduce the overall interception of sockeye salmon.